burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 *Abstract Class.* A class that contains at least one pure virtual function.

 *C/C++*.
-By C/C++ we mean C or C++ programming languages.
+By C/C++, we mean C or C++ programming languages.

 *LValue*.
-An lvalue evaluates to some persistent value with an address in memory where you can store something.
+An `lvalue` evaluates during compile time to some persistent value with an address in memory where you can store something.
 Informally that is something to the left of the operator equals.
-Each lvalue is implicitly converted to an rvalue.
+Each value is implicitly converted to an rvalue.

 *RValue*.
 An rvalue evaluates a result that is stored only transiently.
 Expression from which the address cannot be taken.
 This is something that, at least in principle, can be encoded in the code of generated instructions for the processor. (in 99% of cases, these are unnamed temporary variables.
 A good counterexample is an *rvalue* but has the name `this.`